 A blur of vines, a flurry of movement, and Cleo was lying in her bed.
 She was dazed, her mind still scrambling to even operate.
 Cleo looked up at Owner, they were rapidly straightening their vines and un-ruffling their flowers.

 “Hi cutie, you got a visitor!”
 The voice rang out again and Owner hurried towards the door.

 The door opened, Ida and the tall affini walked in “ah your home, I hope we were not interrupting something.”
-The voice of the tall affini was far away, Cleo’s senses were still far away.
+The voice of the tall affini was far away, Cleo’s senses were farther away still.

 Owner sounded bashful “not at all, not at all.
 I just didn’t expect you this early, come in.”
 Cleo tried to follow the figures that were approaching but her eyes still felt unfocused.

-The tall one leant down “hi Cleo!
+The tall one leaned down “hi Cleo!
 How are you doing?”
 Cleo heard her own name and was slowly getting more coherent but found no way to react.
 The affini looked back at Owner “nothing at all indeed.
 Now then, keep still.”
 The affini lifted her top to look at her side, the large patch of vines was still there.
-The affini lifted a needle like vine and inserted it into one of the hidden green flowers that Cleo had not even noticed.
+The affini lifted a needle-like vine and inserted it into one of the hidden green flowers that Cleo had not even noticed.

 The affini removed the vine <it has healed fully, we can remove it before we bring her up.
 Her hand should be fine, I can remove the restraint now.> The affini sent a few vines over to her right paw and began to…remove it.

 The fog from her mind was lifted, she couldn’t lose them!
 Cleo tried to drag the arm back, but a few vines tied it down. the affini looked at her “don’t worry, it won’t hurt at all.”